Automatically Discover Azure Virtual Machines | Teleport

 To customize the default installer script, execute the following command on your workstation:

-After making the desired changes to the default installer, the resource can be updated by executing:
+After making the desired changes to the default installer, save and close the file in your text editor.

 Multiple